EvernodeXRPL/evernode-docs/docs/source/hosts/possible-errors.md

   - You can find how to transfer your host from [here](maintenance.md#transfer-the-host-registration).

 ## Error 5: Stuck installation
-  - If your installation is stuck on `Checking server wss:\\....` this could mean you have some broken package dependencies.
+  - If your installation is stuck on `Checking server wss:\\....` this could indicate you have some broken package dependencies.
-  - Try removing `rm -r /tmp/evernode-setup-helpers` and install Evernode again
+  - Try removing `rm -r /tmp/evernode-setup-helpers` and install Evernode again.